ajey091/ajey091.github.io/_posts/2022-02-01-deep-learning-for-artist-name-generation.md

 2. Train the LSTM model to learn the structure and patterns behind these artist names
 3. Ask the trained model to generate new names
 4. Use `Flask` to serve the model
-5. Host the model on a heroku web server
+5. Host the model on a `Heroku` web server

 ## Data collection and cleanup